 Colin Murray, Corporal, Royal Auxiliary Air Force

 I am a Reserve Corporal in the Royal Auxiliary Air Force in an infantry unit tasked with defending RAF airbases and their surrounding areas.
-I am in charge of a section of eight gunners which can operate independently or as part of a larger unit.
+I am in charge of a section of 8 gunners, which can operate independently or as part of a larger unit.
 My civilian job is as a delivery driver for a supermarket.

 I’ve been a Reserve since 2004, I joined as I wanted to do something different from my day-to-day job, and also having been an Air Cadet when I was younger, I wanted to take that experience and apply it to something more challenging and interesting.
 Every year, I have been given more reasons to stay with my unit, having had lots of opportunities to train worldwide and also go on operations.

 I earn around £160 per training weekend, plus my travel allowance.
 This year I expect to earn around £6,000 from my reserve role as I have been on a number of exercises and training courses for my career.